Master's Programme in Environmental Chemistry

 - Basic requirements for university studies in English equivalent to English A from Swedish Upper Secondary School,

-- A Bachelor's degree (equivalent to a Swedish Kandidatexamen, 180 ECTS) from an internationally recognised university.
+- A Bachelor's degree (equivalent to a Swedish Kandidatexamen, 180 ECTS) from an internationally recognized university.

 - Special requirements: 60 ECTS in Chemistry.